 Criterion’s new Director’s Cut Blu-ray halves the show at a good point, somewhere in the middle of what was previously 2.
 Teil.
 All that is missing is some additional ‘catch-up’ voiceover by Eugene Fitzpatrick, that opened the individual movies.
 The full-length UTEOTW is much more than its publicity descriptor ‘the ultimate road movie.’
 Wenders’ marvelous early road movies are quirky character pieces that did their bit to dismantle the sameness of mainstream theatrical forms.
-This movie is partly a road picture but also a social science fiction epic.
+This movie is mostly a social science fiction epic.
 It extrapolates future events more successfully than H.G.
 Wells’ Things to Come.
-Instead of inventing a far-flung fantasy a hundred years in the future, Wenders & Co. had to imagine a convincing world only eight years hence, in 1999.
+Instead of inventing a far-flung fantasy a hundred years in the future, Wenders & Co. had to imagine a convincing world only eight years forward, in 1999.
 We see scores of clever technical innovations that seem prescient for 1991: automobile GPS assist for drivers, video phones, personal video recorders that can send mini-movies like phone calls.
 Computer advances are seen in the graphics-heavy ‘Bounty Bear’ program sold as an aid for private detectives.
 When a targeted individual uses a credit card anywhere in the world, the details are instantly forwarded to interested bounty hunter-subscribers.

 Odd cars are seen on the road; the instrument panel of a rented RV appears to have a computerized interface.
 Video projections take the place of signage, as in Blade Runner.
 New constructions dwarf the Brandenburg Gate in Berlin, and commemorate the Tienanmen Square uprising in an apparently partly-democratized Peiping.

 UTEOTW also tackles the toughest challenge for ‘near-future’ science fiction design — what do people wear?
 Suits and street clothes in places like Australia and Lisbon are unchanged or even retro, but things get wild at a decadent house party in Venice, or among hipster boulevardiers in Paris.
 A couple of Dommartin’s outfits are so good, they transcend temporality — one dress made of linked tiles suggests a Roman armor & Peplum look.

 Everything will change.